GuiVPW/basic-mongodb/README.md

 ## 🎯 Objective
 This app intends to provide a simple way to connect to a MongoDB instance.\
-Performing creating, reading and deleting transactions for a simple dog collection 🐶.
+Performing creating and reading operations for a simple dog document 🐶.

 <br />